-In the Locking status parameter, the Hardware locked option is displayed → ■ 127.
-In addition, on the local display the symbol appears in front of the parameters in the header of the operational display and in the navigation view.
+In the Locking status parameter, the Hardware locked option is displayed $\rightarrow \square$ 146.
+In addition, on the local display the \square symbol appears in front of the parameters in the header of the operational display and in the navigation view.

-2. Setting the write protection (WP) switch on the main electronics module to the OFF position (factory setting) disables hardware write protection.

-Iso option is displayed in the Locking status parameter → Pmin 127.
-On the local display, the Bmin symbol disappears from in front of the parameters in the header of the operational display and in the navigation view.
+- 2. Setting the write protection (WP) switch on the main electronics module to the OFF position (factory setting) disables hardware write protection. - Isomorphic to be based on the locking status parameter → 146.
+On the local display, the B symbol disappears from in front of the parameters in the header of the operational display and in the navigation view.